daveho/freepoll/README.md

 Two executables will be built in the `build` directory.

-The `freepoll-gui` executable is probably the one you want to use.
+The `freepoll-gui-fltk` executable is probably the one you want to use.
 The [Guide](guide.md) explains how to configure and use this program.

 The `freepoll` executable is a very simple command line utility that